chrisullyott/wayback-cache/README.md

 If after all attempts either of these are still true, the previous history state is returned.

+### requestLimit _(integer)_

+Sets the maximum number of requests that can be made with the `url` in a day.
+Requests are tallied against the domain of the `url` to help avoid reaching rate limits.
+The default is 100 requests.

-### limit _(integer)_
+### historyLimit _(integer)_

-Sets the number of history states that are saved.
-Once the cache has stored this many states, the oldest one is deleted to make way for new data.
-Default is `100` history states.
+Sets the number of history states (cache files) that are saved.
+Once the cache has stored this many files, the oldest ones will soon be deleted (on the first page load after midnight).
+Default is 100 history states.

 ### mustMatch _(string)_